autonomoid/EuroPython-2018-Conference-Talk-Videos/README.md

 # EuroPython 2018 Conference Talk Videos

-Click on a link below to jump straight to the right point in the right stream - enjoy!
+Click on a link below to jump straight to the right point in the right stream - enjoy! [work in progress]

 ## Wednesday 26th July